croquet/microverse/staging/docs/CardSpec.md

 ```

 ### Description
-When it is "2d", it creates a 2d flat object and enables optional texture specifiction (see texture related properties below).
+When it is "2d", it creates a 2d flat object and enables optional texture specification (see texture related properties below).
 When it is "3d, it loads an 3D data from `dataLocation`.
 When it is "text", the card becomes a text area.
 When it is "code", it creates a text area but has some more functionality to support in world code editing.